Trint-ai/TrintAI/README.md

 📣📣📣 We're currently seeking community maintainers, so don't hesitate to get in touch if you're interested! 📣📣📣

 ## Enterprise transcription services
 We believe in open source and we believe we can take TrintAI to the next level.
-Here we provide a list of the most popular speech-to-text paid services that we can use to perform benchmarks.
+Here we provide a list of the most popular speech-to-text paid services in the market that can be use for feature comparison.
 - [AssemblyAI](https://www.assemblyai.com/)
 - [Deepgram](https://deepgram.com/)
 - [Gladia](https://gladia.io)